 Over-allotment transactions involve sales by the underwriter of shares in excess of the number of shares the underwriter are obligated to purchase.
 This creates a syndicate short position that may be either a covered short position or a naked short position.
 In a covered short position, the number of shares over-allotted by the underwriter is not greater than the number of shares in the over-allotment option.
 In a naked short position, the number of shares involved is greater than the number of shares in the over-allotment option.
-In a naked short position, the number of shares involved is greater than the number of shares in the over-allotment option.
-The underwriter may close out any short position by exercising their option to purchase additional Shares and accompanying Warrants or Pre-Funded Warrants and accompanying Warrants and accompanying Warrants in the open market.
+The underwriter may close out any short position by exercising their option to purchase additional Shares and accompanying Warrants or Pre-Funded Warrants and accompanying Warrants and/or purchasing Shares in the open market.